30 Honeymoon Planning Tips from an Indian Couple

 Last-minute bookings can spike your budget and leave you with fewer choices.
 To manage your honeymoon expenses better, start saving early and finalize your destination as soon as possible.

-When you’re on your honeymoon, it’s easy to get carried away with impulsive shopping or unexpected costs.
+When you’re on your honeymoon, you want to make the most of your time.
+Hence, it is very human to get carried away with impulsive shopping or unexpected costs.
 That’s why smart honeymoon budget planning should always include a buffer for unforeseen expenses.

 Small expenses like these can quickly add up and ruin your honeymoon budget.
 Hence, plan wisely and keep track of expenses that come up unexpectedly.